Here you are, folks: the 2008 Interfilk Quilt

 has been upgraded to-where I can take payments funded from a

-credit card, but that means they charge me a 30 cent fee on every transaction,
+credit card, but that means they charge me a 30 cent fee on *every*

 not just the credit card ones.
-So if you order by PayPal, the kit cost will be
+So if you order by PayPal, the kit cost

-mail me the 80 cents) and I'll
+mail me the dollar) and I'll

 absorb the percentage charge.